KeepTheAspidistraFlying/Basics-of-Machine-Learning/README.md

 in Titanic example, for numerical features like Age, PClass and Fare, we try every possible threshold.
 Splitting on the Age threshold of 50 means that datapoints with Age<=50 are one group and those with Age>50 are the other. so since there are 89 different ages in our dataset, we have 88 different splits to try for the age feature!

 Just like with Logistic Regression, scikit-learn has a Decision Tree class.
 The code for building a Decision Tree model is very similar to building a Logistic Regression model, fit (to train the model), score (to calculate the accuracy score) and predict (to make predictions).

+The default impurity criterion in scikit-learn’s Decision Tree algorithm is the Gini Impurity.
+However, they’ve also implemented entropy and you can choose which one you’d like to use when you create the DecisionTreeClassifier object.

+for creating a png image of your graph, use scikit-learn's export_graphviz function.